Our children should learn to value our differences as together, our differing cultures strengthen society…

 Dr Chung suggests five ways you can help your child learn about different cultures and types of people:

-1. Talk to children about values like respect, diversity and acceptance, and how these values are important for social harmony — just getting along with people.
+Talk to children about values like respect, diversity and acceptance, and how these values are important for social harmony — just getting along with people.
 Help children to be aware that people’s feelings matter regardless of their nationality, race, background, age, gender, culture, ability and so on.

-2. Use real-life situations/encounters to highlight examples of tolerance or intolerance.
+Use real-life situations/encounters to highlight examples of tolerance or intolerance.
 Get children to identify bias and unfair stereotypes, and ask them to share why they think such speech/actions are right or wrong.

-3. When current issues surface on social media, discuss the different reactions from netizens — responses that are tolerant and those that are not.
+Discuss the different reactions from netizens — responses that are tolerant and those that are not.
 Ask children how they could respond.

-4. Share articles or books that address issues of tolerance.
+Share articles or books that address issues of tolerance.
 Point out the positive results of tolerance; as well as the serious and negative results that intolerance can bring.